 There are parents who are required to pay Ksh.
 500 every time their child needs a shave I think the least said about that the better.
 Some parents have also been forced to buy hockey sticks despite the school not having a hockey team.
 The sticks are kept for the students but are never released to them once they leave the school.
 Who knows what they do with them.

-Then there is the bus fund and several generations later there is no bus to justify the millions of shillings that have gone through the hands of the school cashier.
-This is despite the school holding several harambees for the same cause?
+Then there is the bus fund and several generations later, no bus to justify the millions of shillings that have gone through the hands of the school cashier.
+This is despite the school holding several Harambees for the same cause!
 Don’t even get me started on swimming pools that have never been dug despite the first group that paid for it now having grandchildren.

 In some schools, you are asked to come with an extra Ksh.
 5000 to help students from poor backgrounds but no one knows anybody who has ever benefitted from the fund.
 Parents are under siege, they are under a choke hold and there is no one to help them, someone please do something.